“Reason and Revelation in the Age of Extremes: Reviving Kalam Epistemology for Contemporary Knowledge Enterprise”

 موقف (أبو حامد الغزالي وابن تيمية) من المنطق الأرسطي وإنشاؤهما المنطق الإسلامي البديل لبناء أساس معرفي

 In the afternoon Dr. Syamsuddin Arif (Director, Institute for the Study of Islamic Thought and Civilisation INSISTS Indonesia) shared ideas on his work ‘The Mutakallimun’s Rebuttal of the Sophists’.
-Dr. Wan Suhaimi Wan Abdullah (Associate Professor, Centre for Advanced Studies on Islam, Science, and Civilisation (CASIS) Universiti Teknologi Malaysia UTM) presented his his work on ‘Abu al-Barakat al-Baghdadi’s Concepts of Knowledge and Its Acquisition’.
+Dr. Wan Suhaimi Wan Abdullah (Associate Professor, Centre for Advanced Studies on Islam, Science, and Civilisation (CASIS) Universiti Teknologi Malaysia UTM) presented his work on ‘Abu al-Barakat al-Baghdadi’s Concepts of Knowledge and Its Acquisition’.
 Dr. Megawati Moris (Assistant Professor, International Islamic University Malaysia IIUM) shared her work and ideas on her work ‘Abdus Samad al-Falimbani’s Classification of Knowledge’.
 Dr Abdul Hayyie al-Kattani (Institute for the Study of Islamic Thought and Civilisation INSISTS Indonesia) discussed his work on ‘Knowledge and Certainty in al-Qushayri’s Epistemology’, (the work is in Arabic):

 المنهج المعرفي الكلامي عند عبد الكريم القشيري